NASA-PDS/naif-pds4-bundler/README.md

-# NAIF PDS4 Bundler
+# 🪐 NAIF PDS4 Bundler

-The NAIF PDS4 Bundler (NPB) is software package that generates a SPICE archive in the shape of a PDS4 Bundle.

-Please visit our website at: https://nasa-pds.github.io/naif-pds4-bundler

-It has useful information for developers and end-users.
+Software package by [NASA's Navigation and Ancillary Information Facility] (https://naif.jpl.nasa.gov/naif/) that enables SPICE kernels archive producers to get familiar with, design, and generate [Planetary Data System](https://pds.nasa.gov/) SPICE archives from end-to-end using the applicable PDS4 standards.

-## Prerequisites
+## 🛠️️ Prerequisites

+   * A computer based on 64-bit Unix operating system: a Linux or a Mac.
    * Python 3.8 (or higher)
    * A NAIF supported C compiler [(see link)](https://naif.jpl.nasa.gov/naif/toolkit_C.html)

-Your computer must be based on a 64-bit Unix operating system: a Linux or a Mac.

-### Dependencies

-The following Python packages will be installed:

-   * SpiceyPy (version 4.0.2 or higher)
-   * beautifulsoup4 (version 4.9.3 or higher)
-   * NumPy (version 1.19.4 or higher)
-   * SetupTools (version 50.3.0 or higher)
-   * xmlschema

-Please note that the dependency that might cause issues is SpiceyPy.
-SpiceyPy will check if you have the SPICE Toolkit in C: CSPICE, installed, if you don't it will automatically install it for you (that is why only a NAIF compatible C compiler is required.)

-## User Documentation

-Please visit the documentation at: https://nasa-pds.github.io/naif-pds4-bundler/

-## User Quickstart
+## ⎆ Installation

 Install with: